aiidateam/aiida-tutorials/docs/pages/2019_MARVEL_Psik_MaX/sections/calculations.rst

   AiiDA will take care of storing the unstored nodes upon submission.
   If you decide not to submit, nothing will be stored in the database.

-Moreover, PWscf also needs information on the pseudopotentials, specified by UpfData objects.
-This is set by storing a dictionary in “builder.pseudo”, with keys being the kind names, and value being the UpfData pseudopotential nodes.
-To simplify the task of choosing pseudopotentials, we can however use a helper function that automatically returns this dictionary picking the pseudopotentials from a given UPF family.
+PWscf also needs information on the pseudopotentials, in the form of a dictionary, where keys are the names of the elements and the values are the corresponding ``UpfData`` objects containing the information on the pseudopotential.
+However, instead of creating the dictionary by hand, we can use a helper function that picks the right pseudopotentials for our structure from a pseudopotential *family*.
 You can list the preconfigured families from the command line:

 .. code:: console

     verdi data upf listfamilies

-Pick the one you configured earlier or one of the ``SSSP`` families that we provide, and link it to the calculation using the command:
+Pick the one you configured earlier (or one of the ``SSSP`` families that we provide) and link it to the calculation using the command:

 .. code:: python

     from aiida.orm.nodes.data.upf import get_pseudos_from_structure
     builder.pseudos = get_pseudos_from_structure(structure, '<PSEUDO_FAMILY_NAME>')

 Preparing and debugging input parameters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The last thing we miss is a set of parameters (i.e. cutoffs, convergence
+Finally, we need to specify a number of input parameters  (i.e. plane wave cutoffs, convergence thresholds, etc.).
-thresholds, etc…) to launch the Quantum ESPRESSO calculation.
+to launch the Quantum ESPRESSO calculation.
 This part
-requires acquaintance with Quantum ESPRESSO and, very often, this is the
-part to tune when a calculation shows a problem.
-Let’s therefore use
+The structure of the parameter dictionary closely follows the structure of the `PWscf input file <https://www.quantum-espresso.org/Doc/INPUT_PW.html>`_.

+Since these are often the parameters to tune in a calculation,
+let's **introduce a few mistakes intentionally**
-this part of the tutorial to learn how to debug problems, and **let’s
+and use this part of the tutorial to learn how to debug problems.
-introduce errors intentionally**.
-Note also that some of the problems we
-will investigate appear the first times you launch calculations and can
-be systematically avoided by using workflows.

-Let’s define a set of input parameters for Quantum ESPRESSO, preparing a
+Define a set of input parameters for Quantum ESPRESSO, preparing a
 dictionary of the form:

 .. code:: python